 Variation and release

-A variation of public positive covenant must be executed by the relevant prescribed authority entitled to enforce the public positive covenant and must bear written consent of each person against whom the covenant is enforceable see s.88D(13), s.88E(7) or s.89(8) Conveyancing Act 1919.
-For Torrens title land a Variation or Modification of a Positive Covenant form 13PVM (PDF 539 KB) must be used.
+A variation of public positive covenant must be executed by the relevant prescribed authority entitled to enforce the public positive covenant and must bear written consent of each person against whom the covenant is enforceable see sections 88D(13) and 88E(7)Conveyancing Act 1919.
+For Torrens Title land a Variation or Modification of a Positive Covenant form 13PVM must be used.

-A public positive covenant may also be released or varied by Court Order.
-For Torrens title land a Variation or Modification of Positive Covenant form 13PVM (PDF 539 KB) pursuant to s.89(8) Conveyancing Act 1919 must be used.
+A public positive covenant may also be extinguished or modified by Court Order.
+For Torrens Title land a Release or Extinguish a Positive Covenant form 13PRE (where extinguished) or Variation or Modification of Positive Covenant form 13PVM (where modified) by the court pursuant to section 89(8) Conveyancing Act 1919 must be used.

-Note There is no provision in the Conveyancing Act 1919 for a public positive covenant to be varied or released in a section 88B instrument.
+NOTE: There is no provision in the Conveyancing Act 1919 for a public positive covenant to be varied or released in a section 88B instrument.